Suzette is a retired teacher who has been writing online for more than 10 years.

 This archaeological finding is important because very little is known about the power structures and centers of the Picts.
 Noble and Gondek believe this find provides an exciting opportunity to find out more about how power was consolidated when the first kingdom of Scotland was emerging.

-According to Dr. Noblel, the findings of this dig will affect how we understand the trade networks and political relationships during this period.
-The imported pottery found at the dig is highly significant according him, and suggests Rhynie had political trading links with the kingdoms of the west.
+According to Dr. Noble, the findings of this dig will affect how we understand the trade networks and political relationships during this period.
+He states that the imported pottery found at the dig is highly significant, and it suggests that Rhynie had political trading links with the kingdoms of the west.

-Recently, Dr. Jim Wilson, chief scientist and senior lecturer in population and disease genetic at the University of Edinburgh, discovered a DNA marker that suggests that 10% of Scottish men are directly descended from the Celtic Pict tribe.
+In 2013, Dr. Jim Wilson, a senior lecturer in population and disease genetics at the University of Edinburgh and chief scientist of the ancestry testing company ScotlandsDNA, discovered a DNA marker that suggests that 10% of Scottish men are directly descended from the Celtic Pict tribe.

-That means, one out of ten Scottish men are descended from the Picts.
-With this new information the mystery of the mysterious disappearance of the Celtic Pict tribes from the Late Iron Age, who battled the Romans, has been solved.
+That means that one out of ten Scottish men are descended from the Picts.
+With this new information, the mystery of the disappearance of the Celtic Pict tribes from the Late Iron Age may have been solved.

-Dr. Wilson, found a Y chromosone marker arising among the direct ancestors of the Picts, and concluded this is the "first evidence that the heirs of the Picts are presently living among us."
+Dr. Wilson found a Y chromosome marker arising among the direct ancestors of the Picts.
+He concluded that this is the "first evidence that the heirs of the Picts are presently living among us."

-Wilson further found that only 3% of the men in Northern Ireland carry the Pict lineage, but it is only seen once in more than two hundred men from the Republic of Ireland.
-It is believed the presence of this marker in Northern Ireland is because of the plantations of Lowland Scots in the 16th and 17th centuries.
+Wilson further found that only 3% of the men in Northern Ireland carry the Pict lineage, and it was only seen once in more than 200 men from the Republic of Ireland.
+It is believed that the presence of this marker in Northern Ireland came from the plantations of Lowland Scots in the 16th and 17th centuries.

 Wilson also agrees with what historians have found over the years about ancient Pictland.
-It has been defined by historians as the area where Pictish symbols stones and Pictish place names, such as those that have the prefix Pit- or Pett-.
+It has been defined by historians as the area where Pictish symbol stones and Pictish place names are found, such as those that have the prefix Pit- or Pett-.

-It has always been assumed the Picts disappeared, but with the discovery of the Pict genealogical marker, history has been re-written and it is now believed the Picts were over taken by political events becoming assimilated by incoming Scots invading from Ireland.
+It has always been assumed that the Picts disappeared, but with the discovery of the Pict genealogical marker, history has been rewritten.
+It is now believed that the Picts were overtaken by political events and became assimilated by incoming Scots invading from Ireland.